Hexatown/docs/microsoft/office365/powerpoint/index.md

 Most PowerPoint files will open directly in PowerPoint Online when using SharePoint Online, OneDrive for Business, MS Teams, Yammer, and some other Office 365 apps.
 Files open in reading mode.
-To edit the files, simply click the \"Edit Presentation\" button and choose to edit the file in PowerPoint Online (directly in the browser) or PowerPoint (the desktop app).
-To present a file, click the \"Start Slideshow\" button.
+To edit the files, simply click the "Edit Presentation" button and choose to edit the file in PowerPoint Online (directly in the browser) or PowerPoint (the desktop app).
+To present a file, click the "Start Slideshow" button.

 Functionality in PowerPoint Online is generally limited to day-to-day editing, text formatting, simple tables, simple animations, slide layout